kirull1/videocloud/memory-bank/activeContext.md

 ## Recent Changes

+### User Channel Pages Implementation
+- Created a comprehensive channel management system
+- Implemented backend API for creating, retrieving, updating, and deleting channels
+- Developed frontend components for displaying and interacting with channels
+- Added support for channel customization (name, description, custom URL, theme color)
+- Implemented channel analytics with views, subscribers, and video metrics
+- Created user-friendly channel pages with tabs for videos, about, analytics, and settings
+- Added loading states and error handling for all channel operations
+- Ensured responsive design for all screen sizes
+- Integrated the channel system with the existing video system

 ### Reactions and Ratings Implementation
 - Created a comprehensive reactions system with like/dislike functionality
 - Implemented backend API for creating, retrieving, and updating reactions